 In my book I exclude Mark 13:14 from my proposed original Olivet Discourse in the Gospel of Mark, but for reasons of length I do not explain why.
 Here I give my reasons.

-The first thing to note is that the words translated as “desolating sacrilege” or (often) “abomination of desolation” are in Greek “the abomination of the desolation.”
+The first thing to note is that the words translated in English as “desolating sacrilege” or (often) “abomination of desolation” are in Greek “the abomination of the desolation.”
 Two nouns.
 The “abomination” or “sacrilege” is a statue or other representation of an alien deity or king.
 The “desolation” is the now-polluted Temple.
 It is desolate.
 Mark creates a metonym: a noun, “desolation,” to stand in for the “polluted Temple.”
 If we take this verse at face value, then, Jesus is warning his disciples that at some time in the future, the Temple will be polluted, and the local Judeans “must” flee to the mountains.

-But in the rest of the Gospel of Mark, Jesus is not concerned to preserve the purity of the Temple: He stages the Temple Incident, interfering with the routine activities of the outer court of the Temple.
+But in the rest of the Gospel of Mark, Jesus is not concerned to preserve the purity of the Temple: He stages the Temple Incident, interfering with the routine activities of the outer court of the Temple!
 He condemns the Temple, “Is it not written, ‘My house shall be called a house of prayer for all the nations’?
 But you have made it a den of robbers.”
 (Mk 11:17).
 And the main group that opposes Jesus is the chief priests of the Temple!
-Furthermore, Mark implicitly disdains the earthly Temple when he portrays Jesus as the high priest in the heavenly Temple.
+Furthermore, Mark implicitly disdains the earthly Temple, when he portrays Jesus as the high priest in the heavenly Temple.

-Here is another way in which Mk 13:14 demonstrates poor playcraft.
+There is another way in which Mk 13:14 demonstrates poor playcraft.
 Within the world of the play, there is no dramatic payoff to the prediction in Mk 13:14.
-It does not foreshadow any stage action.
-There is no conquest of the Temple, no pollution with a statue.
-And Jesus’s warning is directed to the vague group “those in Judea,” not to the disciples.
-The warning feels interpolated into the world of the play.
+That verse does not foreshadow any stage action.
+There is no conquest of the Temple, no pollution with a statue, no fleeing to the mountains.

 - Mark’s Jesus is anti-Temple.
 Jesus is not concerned about its purity; in fact, he tries to disrupt its activities.

 - The prediction in Mark 13:14 is irrelevant to the disciples, who are Jesus’s audience in the world of the play.
-And there is no dramatic payoff for the prediction within the world of the play: it predicts nothing.
-Mark 13:14 is poor playcraft.

 Addendum: Mark 13:14 introduces Mark 13:15-20.
-If Mark 13:14 is not original, Mark 13:15-20 is not original.
+If Mark 13:14 is not original, Mark 13:15-20 is also not original.